Maine Sales and Use Tax

 In general, a business must collect and remit all applicable Maine sales taxes if that business has nexus, a physical presence such as a brick-and-mortar location, within a given state.
 The presence of an employee or salesperson, delivery by the seller's vehicle, and storage of materials usually establishes nexus as well.

 Maine says that an out-of-state seller is required to collect tax if they can be defined as "sellers with substantial physical presence".
 Maine does not currently have additional laws establishing nexus for other reasons such as out-of-state businesses using in-state affiliates, advertisers or vendors, or businesses that make internet sales or mail catalogs.

 If you are not sure if you have established nexus in Maine, you can usually get free help by contacting the Maine Revenue Services.
 Click here for an updated listing of direct phone numbers.
 You could also contact a qualified certified public accountant or lawyer who specializes in tax law in Maine.
 Click here for listing of recommended resources.

-Special rules applying to sales and use taxes in Maine
+Special rules applying to Maine sales tax and use taxes?

 - Shipping is not taxable if separately stated and other specific terms are met.